-Of 483 large-cap stocks and exchange-traded funds in my analytical universe, seven broke beyond their 20-day price channels, five to the upside and two to the downside.
+Of 2,396 stocks and exchange-traded funds in this week's analytical universe, 105 that are traded on the major American stock exchanges broke beyond their 20-day price channels, 102 to the upside and three to the downside.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.

 No trader is ever 100 percent successful in his or her trades.
 Trading in the stock and option markets is risky and uncertain.
 Each trader must make trading decision decisions for his or her own account, and take responsibility for the consequences.